shahahmedp/rapitIt/README.md

-# EngageXr coding assignment
+# rapid_it coding assignment

-This project contains the backend code for the EngageXr coding assigment.
+This project contains the backend code for the rapid_it coding assigment.

 ## Features covered